 1. Leg Press

+The leg press is a good alternative to the hack squat if you need no spinal compression but still need to target the quads and glutes.
 Like the hack squat, the leg press is a machine-based exercise.
-Not only does it work the same muscle groups as the hack squat, but the leg press also places no axial load on the spine.
+It works the same muscle groups as the hack squat, and the leg press also places no axial load on the spine.ย

 How To Do It